White Rock Whalers

-The White Rock Whalers are a junior "B" ice hockey team based in White Rock, British Columbia, Canada.
+The White Rock Whalers are a Junior ice hockey team based in White Rock, British Columbia.
 They are members of the Tom Shaw Conference of the Pacific Junior Hockey League (PJHL).
 The Whalers play their home games at Centennial Arena.
-Jason Rogers is the teams Director of Hockey Operations.

-Background
+History

-The Whalers joined the league in 2018-19 as an expansion team They played their first regular season game on September 8, 2018 against the Richmond Sockeyes.
+The Whalers joined the league in 2018–19 as an expansion team They played their first regular season game on September 8, 2018 against the Richmond Sockeyes.
 Matt Rogers was named as the franchises first ever captain.

+In 2025, the league announced plans to promote the Chilliwack Jets, Coastal Tsunami, Delta Ice Hawks, Grandview Steelers, Langley Trappers, Richmond Sockeyes and Ridge Meadows Flames to a new Tier 1 division beginning in the 2025–26 season.
+Under the plan, the Abbotsford Pilots, Aldergrove Ironmen, Mission City Outlaws, North Vancouver Wolf Pack, Port Coquitlam Trailblazers, Port Moody Panthers, Surrey Knights and White Rock Whalers would remain as Tier 2, as well as a planned expansion team to be based in Cloverdale.
+However, when the plan was put to the franchise owners for a vote, it failed to pass by the required two-thirds majority, with 8 members voting for and 7 voting against.
+The vote was divided between the franchises that had been selected for promotion, who voted in favour of the motion, and those not selected for promotion, who voted against it.